Avoid Capital Gains Tax on Gifted Property UK

 – £50,000 capital gains which CGT will be based on the inherited asset

-If Mrs Jones lived in the property, she would also benefit from Private Residence Relief (PRR) to reduce CGT on the inherited property.
+If Mrs Jones lived in the home, she would also benefit from Private Residence Relief (PRR) to reduce CGT on the inherited property.

 It is possible to transfer an inherited asset to someone else within two years of death.
-Let us imagine that Mrs Jones wanted the inherited asset to be given to her son Tom (16).
+Let us imagine that Mrs Jones wanted the inherited asset given to her son Tom (16).

-CGT on inherited assets may be avoided using the right accountant.
+Using the right accountant, CGT on inherited assets may be avoided.
 Far too many people pay CGT on inherited assets because they are unaware of the will variation.
-Inherited assets should not be subject to CGT or IHT if family wealth is managed correctly.
-Look at the royal family as they do things correctly on inherited assets, no CGT or IHT exists.
+If family wealth is managed correctly, inherited assets should not be subject to CGT or IHT.
+Look at the royal family; they do things correctly on inherited assets.
+No CGT or IHT exists.

 Inherited assets may already be subject to IHT.
 We think it would be unfair if the inherited asset is then subject to CGT by transferring it to another family member.
 The inherited asset would be subject to double taxation, which is immoral.

-Speak with our inherited assets specialist accountants before a will is written or within two years that assets are inherited.
+Speak with our inherited assets specialist accountants before a will is written or within two years of the assets being inherited.

 Gift Property to Children into a trust without paying Capital Gains Tax

-Gifting investment property to children without paying Capital Gains Tax will be the main discussion point in this article but will cover other related subjects.
-Gifting an asset is the act of transferring ownership from you to another person.
-Gifts may avoid all tax if done correctly.
+This page will discuss gifting investment property to children without paying capital gains tax and cover related subjects.
+Gifting an asset is transferring ownership from you to another person.

 You may be interested in our main article on Capital Gains Tax rates and allowances.